Aiglobelam/c64/startAssemblyProgram/README.md

 ```
 Result: `$0801`, From this address, if you write a Basic program, it will take up memory in between SOB to EOB (End of...).

+* File: `ByteDump.txt` - revisit...

-As we see in the build output for example file `ByteDump.txt`: mem location `0801` contains: `0c 08` which tells Basic at which mem address the next Basic instruction start (*common knowledge nudge nudge*).
+`0801: 0c 08`: As we see in the build output for example file `ByteDump.txt`: mem location `0801` contains: `0c 08` which tells Basic at which mem address the next Basic instruction start (*common knowledge nudge nudge*).
 And if we look at adress `080c` we see the values `00 00` which indicates end of Basic program (*more common knowledge...*).
 But what lies in between those rows?

+`0803: 0a 00`: So what is this... google c4 address 000a gives us something about `LOAD/VERIFY switch.
+Values:` hmmm wtf??? can't be that?
+It might be an opcode!?
+Ok more googling... `00` is **BRK** `0a` is **ASL** hmmm this does not make sense!?
+Can we think in another way... **epiphany**!!!!
+Lets pretend we are BASIC, what does the first line of a Basic program starts with?
+Thats right it starts with a "line number".
+So `000a` <=> 10 in decimal, which means 10 is our first line number!!!

+`0805: $9E` Ok here we need more knowledge about [Basic tokens](https://www.c64-wiki.com/wiki/BASIC_token).
+In a Basic progrm whenever the user edits or creates a BASIC line, any keywords are replaced by their respective token, and conversely.
+In this case `9E` is the Basic [SYS](https://www.c64-wiki.com/wiki/SYS) command.
+So so far our Basic prg line looks like `10 SYS`

-To be continued...
+`0806: 31 36 33 38 34`: To be continued...

 ## Basic Loader technique - 2